Embird Embroidery Software

 6. Celtic Knots fill pattern, left and right markers are OFF

-6 - Select "Insert > Celtic Knots Text" menu to create short text based on Celtic Knots algorithm into Editor.
-(Picture No. 7).
+6 - Select the "Insert > Celtic Knots Text" menu to create short text based on the Celtic Knots algorithm in the Editor (Picture No. 7).

 7. Select "Insert > Celtic Knots Text" menu